White-Collar FBI Target: How Do I Get Out of Prison — The Fastest?

 4. Elderly Home Detention through the First Step Act: Rare to Get Program availability at all BOP facilities.

-- you must have served two-thirds of the sentence must be served to be eligible.
+- You must have served two-thirds of the sentence must be served to be eligible.

-- the offender must be serving a term of imprisonment other than life imprisonment based on a conviction for an offense or offenses that
+- The offender must be serving a term of imprisonment other than life imprisonment based on a conviction for an offense or offenses that

 - the offender must not have been convicted in the past of any Federal or State crime of violence, sex offense, or other offense enumerated in the statute.